Hanoi Population 2018

 Vietnam is a beautiful country full of history and amazing people.
 Throughout the land you can discover the ravages of war right next to the new Vietnam.
 It is a constant reminder of its past and its drive to pursue the future.
 This sense of looking to the future is felt most often in the larger cities within the country.
 Hanoi is the second largest city in Vietnam and boasts a thriving and ever-growing population where the new and the old work together in perfect harmony.

 As with all cities within the booming economy of Vietnam, Hanoi has a strict education system.
-Students in Hanoi are expected to take their education quite seriously and, from the age of three until 18, students attend school for half of the day and then do additional learning through extracurricular activities and tutoring.
-It sounds like an excessive amount of schooling, but it does pay off eventually; Hanoi's encouragement of learning has produced some spectacular results.
+Students in Hanoi are expected to take their education quite seriously and, from the age of three until the age of 18, students attend school for half of the day and then do additional learning through extracurricular activities and tutoring.
+This schedule is repeated six days out of the week.
+It sounds like an excessive amount of schooling, but it does pay off over time; Hanoi's encouragement of learning has produced some spectacular results.
 It is estimated that 62% of the scientists in the country live within Hanoi.
 The opportunities for personal growth are endless and Hanoi offers an abundance of public colleges for students to choose from.
 There are some private colleges within the city, but they are less popular than the public varieties.

 Getting around Hanoi presents some challenges.
 Due to the city being so densely populated, traffic can be a nightmare.
 In some cities, the issue is resolved with a train system meant to divert the traffic away from the surface streets.
 Although the government of Hanoi has considered addressing the problem in this way, the public transportation approach is still in its infancy with no visible train system yet.
 For the most part, the easiest way to get around Hanoi is by motorcycle.
 These small and agile vehicles allow the driver to navigate the heavy traffic much more efficiently than in a standard car.